How historical AIS data builds better algorithms and more profitable maritime operations

 When you can visualize traffic patterns in the world’s busiest shipping lanes, you increase situational awareness and allow for anomaly detection.
 Historical data is the best way to do this.
 Looking at archives lets you see exactly when a ship deviates from identified route patterns.
 If you’re developing a learning framework to be used for vessel monitoring to reconstruct selected routes to better understand maritime traffic patterns for example, historical data without any gaps would be essential to building a reliable framework.
 D-AIS™ is the only historical data that delivers seamless AIS data in high traffic zones with no gaps in coverage.
 This type of continuous coverage helps you identify vessel types and detect abnormal vessel behaviors with confidence.

 Forecasting in the maritime industry plays a central role for all parties.
 Historical data allows for both short and long-term forecasting for resource allocation, capacity planning, and investment decisions.

 Easy to Use and Customizable

 Looking for more information on our historical D-AIS™?
-Check out our Data Products page for information on all of our historical AIS industry products or send a request for more information to a sales representative.
+Check out our data solutions page for information on all of our historical AIS industry solutions or send a request for more information to a sales representative.